HughXuechen/hughxuechen.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-**Exploring game technologies in the most interdisciplined and generative way.**

-Currently working on AI for computational creativity in game design patterns.
+> "Study hard what interests you the most in the most undisciplined, irreverent and original manner possible."
+> — Richard Feynman

+**I explore the interdisciplinary impact of game technologies.**

+Currently, I work on **AI, game design, and computational creativity**— I structure knowledge into graph-based models, build generative systems to support game designers.

 #Game #AI #LLM #Creativity #ComputationalCreativity #Neo4j #GameDesign #DesignPatterns #GenerativeAI #Godot #Gamification #AugmentedReality #ScienceVisualization #Blockchain